 - Save: Saves any edits you have made in the Cadence.

-Step #: Type: Your Cadence steps are the tasks or actions you will take within your Cadence.
-There are three types of steps you can have within your Cadence and each step view varies depending on a step.
+Your Cadence steps are the tasks or actions you will take within your Cadence.
+There are multiple types of steps you can have within your Cadence and each step view varies depending on a step.
 The steps are listed out as follows:

 - Saved (green): Saved templates were either chosen from your template list or were composed while creating your Cadence and saved later.
 Either way, a saved template gathers metrics and can be used in other Cadences and one-off emails.